zenml-io/zenml/docs/book/reference/api-reference.md

 ![ZenML API Redoc](../.gitbook/assets/zenml_api_redoc.png)

-## Using a bearer token to access the API programatically
+## Using a bearer token to access the API programmatically

 If you are using the ZenML server API using the above pages, it is enough to be logged in to your ZenML account in the same browser session.
-However, in order to do this programatically, the following steps need to be followed:
+However, in order to do this programmatically, the following steps need to be followed:

 1. Create a [service account](../how-to/connecting-to-zenml/connect-with-a-service-account.md):